The stigma is gone when it comes to talking about marital agreements . . . well, almost.

 After you marry, everything that you earn and all debt that you incur belongs to the marital community.
 Arizona has community property laws which provide that assets and debts a couple acquires during marriage belong equally to both spouses.
 Even if you brought property into the marriage, it is often “commingled” with community property, so that it loses its nature as separate property and becomes part of the community.
 See A.R.S.
 Sec.
 25-211.
 Some of us bring debts as well as assets into a marriage.
 Arizona law provides that the community is liable for premarital debts or liabilities of one spouse in certain situations and after marriage, either spouse may contract debts on behalf of the community.
 Without a marriage plan, creditors can sometimes turn to community property to satisfy the debts of just one spouse.
 If you want to make sure that saying, “I do” does not mean saying, “I owe,” you can use a marriage plan to limit your liability for each other’s debts.

 A marriage plan gives you a chance to design a custom plan that works for you and opt out of the standard default rules the government has provided.
-While fundamental rights given to a spouse under state law can be waived in these agreements, there are some limits on what can be done.
+While fundamental rights given to a spouse under state of arizona law can be waived in these agreements, there are some limits on what can be done.
 No state will honor agreements which limit or give up future child support, custody and visitation rights.
 Private agreements that would impair a child’s right to be supported or to have a relationship with a parent in the future will not be enforced.

 Because property and inheritance laws vary from state to state, a marriage plan can take this into consideration.
 The plan can provide that in the event of a dissolution of the relationship, the legal action will be filed in a state of the parties’ choice, providing an outcome most beneficial to the parties.